devnevins/lammps-tools/README.md

 As part of my graduate work I created some tools for the molecular dynamics simulation program [LAMMPS](https://www.lammps.org/).
 These utilities greatly increased the utility of using LAMMPS in the geologic domain.
 There are utilities for creating intial configurations using the skew-start methodology along with analysis code for computing coordination numbers, their associated cutoffs,

 # Citing this code
 If you use or modify any of this code please cite this code with the following reference.
-This is a reference to my Dissertation which contains the details of what the code did and what algorythms were used.
+This is a reference to my Dissertation which contains the details of what the code did and what algorithms were used.

 ```
 Nevins, D. I. (2009).
 Understanding silicate geoliquids at high temperatures and pressures through molecular dynamics simulations.
 University of California, Santa Barbara.